 Cross-contamination on the other hand would look something like this: a food handler cuts raw chicken on a cutting board and then cuts lettuce on the same cutting board with out washing it.
 Those who order a salad now will be exposed to the bacteria that was present on the raw chicken and will likely get sick from that exposure.

 If you have celiac disease, you absolutely need to worry about gluten coming into contact with your food.
 Even if you can’t see it, even if you don’t experience any symptoms, it could still be damaging your small intestine.
-This goes for all food that barely touched gluten.
+This goes for all food that has “barely” touched gluten.

-Now that we know what cross-contact is, what does cross-contact and celiac disease look like?
-Here are some examples of cross-contact and celiac disease:
+Now that we know what cross-contact is, what does cross-contact and gluten look like?
+Here are some examples:

 The list goes on.
 Keep your eyes out for cross-contact and learn from your gluten exposures.
 I know that that list can seem overwhelming.
 If it was overwhelming for you, feel free to reach out to me, and here’s a post on how to deal with overwhelming food situations that hopefully can help.

 If you need help with dealing with cross-contact in your home, Celiac Crash Course.
 This is a self-paced course that walks you through how to avoid gluten in food, medications, supplements WHILE also avoid cross-contact at home, at social events, restaurants and beyond…

 If you need help with cross-contact, definitely check out this course.